Battle of Abinsk

-The Battle of Abinsk was a significant military engagement during the Russo-Circassian War, fought in 1834 between the combined forces of Circassian leaders Tuquzhuqo Kizbech and Hawduqo Mansur against the Russian Empire.
+The Battle of Abin was a significant military engagement during the Russo-Circassian War, fought in 1834 between the combined forces of Circassian leaders Tughuzhuqo Kizbech and Hawduqo Mansur against the Russian Empire.
 The battle took place in the Abin region of Circassia (modern-day Abinsk, Krasnodar Krai, Russia).
 Despite being heavily outnumbered, Circassian forces achieved a devastating victory against the enemy, employing effective guerrilla tactics against a larger, better-equipped Russian force.

 Background

 The Russo-Circassian War was a protracted conflict between the Russian Empire and the various peoples of the Caucasus, including the Circassians, who fiercely resisted Russian expansion into their territories.
 Tuquzhuqo Kizbech was a prominent leader of the Shapsug Circassian tribe, known for his military prowess and strategic acumen.
 Kizbech is said to have never lost a battle.
 Hawduqo Mansur was a military leader of the Natukhaj tribe and later served as the leader of the Circassian Confederation from 1839 to 1846.
 In 1834, Kizbech and Hawduqo led a small force of less than 700 warriors against a much larger Russian force estimated to be around 14,000 troops.

 The Russians were transporting supplies to build the Abin Fortress by the Abin River.
 Meanwhile 700 Circassian cavalries led by Hawduqo Mansur and Tuquzhuqo Kizbech, prepared an ambush in a nearby forest near the Russians route.
 The Circassians debated the attack strategy:

 Most of Kizbech's Shapsug warriors (except Kizbech himself) voted for long-range rifle fire, while Mansur and his men voted for a direct cavalry charge with their swords, saying they would either achieve something or perish.
 Most Circassians agreed on the cavalry charge.
 Around 500 Circassians joined the attack, while the rest withdrew, considering this assault as a suicide mission.